-A word about "corrupted files": these are obviously not accepted, nor are they given extensions to correct, so once you submit your paper, go back and check the paper you submitted to make sure it is still able to be opened.
-If it is not, email me a working copy if the one on Blackboard somehow got corrupted immediately (as in within minutes of your original submission).
+A word about "corrupted files": these are not accepted or given extensions to correct, so once you submit your paper, go back and check the paper you submitted to make sure it is still able to be opened.
+If it is not, email me a working copy immediately (as in within minutes of your original submission).
 Uploading "corrupted files" (which can be downloaded from the Internet) is a technique cheaters use to get more time on assignments.
-This is unfair to those of you who are hardworking, honest students, and I don't tolerate it.
+This is unfair to those of you who are hard-working, honest students (which is most of you!), and I don't tolerate it.